magnusviri/magnusviri.com/_posts/2025-10-14-hallelujah.md

 Part III covers the end of time, the judgment and resurrection of all mankind.
 It includes "[Since by man came death](https://www.youtube.com/watch?v=maHsvA1F0KQ)", "[The trumpet shall sound and the dead shall be rais'd](https://www.youtube.com/watch?v=R49LXrPlhjU)", "[O death, where is thy sting?](https://www.youtube.com/watch?v=OlMSza7FZeM)", and "[Worthy is the Lamb that was slain](https://www.youtube.com/watch?v=EZueKR1qRxs)".

-Each act is has multiple scenes or movements and there's a total of 53.
+Each act has multiple scenes or movements and there's a total of 53.
 Each scene is a collection of individual musical numbers.
-Many of the scenes includes an introduction number that leads straight into a soloist numer, which is also followed immediately by a choir number.
+Many of the scenes includes an introduction number that leads straight into a soloist number, which is also followed immediately by a choir number.

 The introductory numbers don't have repeating sections like verses or choruses.
 Instead, a soloist tells a story and it resembles ordinary speech.
 These numbers are called "recitatives".
 Recitatives serve to move the story along or introduce the next number.
 In the *Messiah*, the recitatives are very short.
 An example of a recitative is "[Behold, a virgin shall conceive](https://www.youtube.com/watch?v=DCrL-Pbd5iE)" (Note, the recitative part only lasts a few seconds).